-There is a consensus among cloud experts that the onset of cloud computing will benefit small organizations the most.
+There is a consensus among cloud experts that the onset of cloud computing will benefit small organisations the most.
 In fact, many even go as far as saying that the cloud and small businesses are a match made in IT heaven.
 How much of this is true and how much of this is merely part and parcel of the hype surrounding cloud computing?

-The Cloud as the Great Equalizer
+The Cloud as the Great Equaliser

-If you closely examine the essential characteristics of cloud computing, particularly public cloud services, you will see why small organizations would be very interested in the cloud, and would eventually flock to it, like moths to a flame.
+If you closely examine the essential characteristics of cloud computing, particularly public cloud services, you will see why small organisations would be very interested in the cloud, and would eventually flock to it, like moths to a flame.
 And why not?
-Cloud computing is turning out to be the weapon that can allow small and medium organizations to compete on a more level playing field against large enterprises.
+Cloud computing is turning out to be the weapon that can allow small and medium organisations to compete on a more level playing field against large enterprises.

 Here are some cloud computing benefits that may just close the gap between the two.

 - Significantly lower IT spending.
 With little to no investment at all on hardware infrastructure and practically zero maintenance costs, SMBs that would have required substantial capital for IT are now finding it easy to get a business started from scratch or develop and test out new products by using the cloud as the backbone of their IT set-up.
 The pay-as-you-go pricing scheme that cloud computing offers allows companies to start small and scale up as needed, or when the revenue starts coming in.

 - Higher employee productivity.
 Licensing fees for software applications can run high even if you don’t have a large staff.
 Good thing there are now a host of cloud-based office tools – word processors, spreadsheets, presentations, accounting systems, etc. – that can boost employee productivity without the corresponding costs that small businesses can ill afford.
 Plus, team members in remote locations can continue to collaborate with the rest through any internet-connected device in real time.